 People had great faith in oracles.
 Regardless of whether they were priests or priestesses, it was believed they were given divine information which they could then in turn pass on to others.
 As far as the masses were concerned, an oracle could never give wrong advice, and in a way, one does have to admit they never did give wrong advice.

 Of course the reason for this was nothing other than the fact that they chose their words and wording with the utmost care.
 No matter what the outcome of a situation was, the utterances of an oracle could have been interpreted as being correct.

 If you would like to visit and explore the ancient Temple of Apollo in Didyma, you can explore our Egypt and Turkey Tours, where you’ll find an exciting range of package tours that feature Turkey’s most famous attractions.
-With more than 50 years of experience behind us, you can be sure we know exactly what our customers want, and it you don’t see a package deal you like, let us know and we customize one specifically for you.
+And, if you don’t see a package deal you like, let us know and we will be happy customize one specifically for you.